-Pollard (2005) similarly believes that, new teachers have expectations of the head and the school.
-Integrating their expectations and needs of course, should be realistic and may need modifying.
-In the course of performing the task assigned, problems often show up at the beginning but people do not pay attention to them.
-Induction programme therefore create the platform for such problems to be address.
 The tools and training made available to newcomers from the moment they arrive allow them to position themselves to integrate.
 Trial periods will exist for a reason and should be used to their full as each teacher will have different needs and expectations.

-Pollard (2005) ended by saying that induction is an essential phase in the success of a quality recruitment process.
+Lucy Pollard ended by saying that induction is an essential phase in the success of a quality recruitment process.
 A selected candidate, even with a good knowledge of what the job entails, will need induction to ensure maximum effectiveness as quickly as possible in the school.
-Induction process can also serve as the starting point for the training and development of staff (Protheroe, 2011).
+Induction process can also serve as the starting point for the training and development of staff.

 Rastoji (2012), says it is very important that a new employee gets to know the terms and condition of his employment so that he shall put his best effort in the line of growth.
 The introduction should be done to the work diligently in order to get the best out of him which will be beneficial to the company.
 As the responsibility of the human resource management, induction process is drawn in a planned way so that the new recruit shall be aware of everything about the company and its working as soon as possible.
+Rastoji further holds that, the best working environment is that where a new recruit does not feel like a stranger.
+It is also very important for the human resource manager or the school head to make the new recruit comfortable to his new place and introduce him with the current employees and his job at hand.
+This relieves the new recruit from any discomfort and allows him concentrate in the friendly environment.

 Rastoji goes on to say that one of the vital aspects of an induction process is to make the new recruits aware of their job, their responsibilities and expectations of the organisation or school to them.
 It is said that a successful workforce is that which knows their role and assignments in the organisation.
 Rastoji stresses further on conducting induction as a means to familiarizing employee and employment.
 He emphasis that it is very important that a new employee gets to know the terms and condition of his employment so that he shall put his best effort in the line of growth.
-Induction further serves as a way of easing out the discomfort and allowing the employee concentrate in the friendly environment likewise understanding their roles, responsibilities and expectations of the organisation they find themselves (Huling-Austin, 1992).
+Induction further serves as a way of easing out the discomfort and allowing the employee concentrate in the friendly environment likewise understanding their roles, responsibilities and expectations of the organisation they find themselves.

 Goyal (2007) holds the view that it is important conduct induction programme as this familiarizes the new employee about the culture, accepted practices and performance standards of the organization.
 It has further been proved in one of the survey conducted by the Centre for Creative Leadership (headquartered in Greensboro, North Carolina, US), that a fresh hire does not met the expectation of an organization for the first few months.
 The issue of productivity of new hires has to be defined individually by every organization.
 Fresh hires are able to learn the process as quickly as possible if the induction efforts are right and they can be very productive if their induction is been done in an proper manner".